Epigenetics of autism: Folate-methionine pathway enzymes

+Pharmacological inducers and glial cells

+Some of the pharmacological agents known to increase the risk of ASD in the fetus when taken by pregnant mothers include valproic acid (valproate), which has been strongly associated with ASD in the fetus.
+Valproate is known to function as a histone deacetylase (HDAC) inhibitor, leading to significant epigenetic changes in the fetus.
+Although valproate-induced epigenetic changes in the fetus have been traditionally known to influence neurons, such changes uniquely and severely impair glial cells such as astrocytes, microglial cells, and oligodendrocytes.
+The dysfunction of glial cells following epigenetic changes leads to neuroinflammation, which in turn interferes with normal fetal development and causes ASD.

+Candidate genes for autism in mice fetuses following in utero valproate exposure: NRXN1, NRXN2, NRXN3, NLGN1, NLGN2, and NLGN3.
+In the somatosensory cortex, CA1, dentate gyrus, and hippocampus of mice fetuses following in utero valproate exposure, there is significant downregulation of NLGN3.
+Although this study on the downregulation of NLGN3 following valproate exposure in mice fetuses has provided evidence on the possible mechanism of ASD in mice fetuses following valproate exposure in utero, further study is required on this topic.

 Romidepsin and MS-275, both HDAC inhibitors, improve social preference, which is the preference of social stimuli over non social stimuli, and interaction times of SHANK 3 deficient mice.
 Trichostatin A (TSA) is another example of an HDAC inhibitor.
 It results in increased histone acetylation at the oxytocin and vasopressin receptors of the nucleus accumbens (NA) in female voles, increasing pair bonding.
 In a small clinical trial, beta hydroxybutyrate, a product of the ketogenic diet and inhibitor of class 1 HDACs, has shown promise in improving the social behavior and skills in autistic children.'The inhibition of HDAC is correlated with overexpression of other genes.
 Treatment of mice with valproate also increases hippocampal histone H3 acetylation.

 Current candidate genes relating to autism in mice exposed to valproate in utero are NRXN1, NRXN2, NRXN3, NLGN1, NLGN2, and NLGN3.
 In the somatosensory cortex, CA1, dentate gyrus, and hippocampus, NLGN3 is significantly downregulated in mice treated with valproate.
 While this evidence of NLGN3 downregulation due to valproate suggests a potential relevant mechanism for autism, further research is needed.